2018 United States House of Representatives elections in Massachusetts: District 4

 The 4th congressional district is located mostly in southern Massachusetts.
 It contains Bristol, Middlesex, Norfolk, Plymouth and Worcester counties.
-The district has a PVI of D+9.
+The district had a PVI of D+9.

-The incumbent is Democrat Joe Kennedy III, who has represented the district since 2013.
+The incumbent was Democrat Joe Kennedy III, who had represented the district since 2013.
 He was re-elected with 70% of the vote in 2016.

-Kennedy is running for re-election.
+Kennedy was running for re-election.
 No Republicans filed to run.